 This series is sponsored by First Alliance Credit Union

-This week, we’re learning all about Spending.
+This week, we’re learning all about Saving.
 What is it?
 How do you do it?
 Once you’ve watched the video, fill out the worksheet!
 Don’t forget to submit your worksheet each week (for Saving, Spending, and Sharing) in order to win an awesome Nintendo Switch!

-If you’re new to this series, start with this post: Introducing Save, Spend, Share: A Virtual Skill-building Event for Kids (& parents)! and then the first in our series: What is Saving?
+If you’re new to this series, start with this post: Introducing Save, Spend, Share: A Virtual Skill-building Event for Kids (& parents)!

 Save, Spend, Share: A Virtual Skill-Building Event for Kids (& parents)